nmartinkova/genome-polarisation/docs/02-Importing-data-for-genome-polarisation.md

 outputfile <- "myotis"
 # Convert the vcf file to two diem files
 vcf2diem(SNP = inputfile, filename = outputfile, chunk = 2)
-# Expecting to include 11 markers per diem file.
+# Expecting to include 11 sites per diem file.
-# If you expect more markers in the file, provide suitable chunk size.
+# If you expect more sites in the file, provide suitable chunk size.
 # Done with chunk 1
 ```

-The `vcf2diem` function processes calls for sites into the `diem` encoding for sites.
-The site order will be identical to that in the original vcf file (but see chapter [Sites not informative for genome polarisation]).
+The `vcf2diem` function converts diploid calls into the `diem` site encoding.
+The order of sites in the output matches the original VCF file (but see chapter [Sites not informative for genome polarisation]).